biobakery/metawibele/README.md

 	* This is the main characterization result.
 	* This file details the annotation of each protein family in the community.
 Protein families are groups of evolutionarily-related protein-coding sequences that often perform similar functions.
 	* MetaWIBELE annotates protein family by combining global-homology similarity, local-homology similarity, and non-homology based methods.
-	* The annotations for each protein family coming from multiple information sources, e.g. biochemical annotation, taxonomic annotation, ecological properties and association with host phenotypes, etc.
+	* The annotations for each protein family coming from multiple information sources, e.g. biochemical annotation, taxonomic annotation, ecological properties and association with environmental parameters or phenotypes, etc.

 	**2. Attribute file**